zkwong0804/sets/README.md

 Language: C

-This program find the union and intersection between two set using bitwise operation
+This program find the union and intersection of two set using bitwise operation